 def build_validation_data_loader(self): test_images, test_labels = data.load_validation_data() test_images = test_images / 255.0 return test_images, test_labels

 For more information on loading data in Determined, refer to the tutorial on Accessing Data.

 Training the Model¶

 Now that we have ported our model code to the trial API, we can use Determined to train a single instance of the model or to do a hyperparameter search.
 In Determined, a trial is a training task that consists of a dataset, a deep learning model, and values for all of the model’s hyperparameters.
-An experiment is a collection of one or more trials: an experiment can either train a single model (with a single trial), or can define a search over a user-defined hyperparameter space.
+An experiment is a collection of one or more trials: an experiment can either train a single model (with a single trial), or it can perform a search over a user-defined hyperparameter space.

 To create an experiment, we start by writing a configuration file which defines the kind of experiment we want to run.
-In this case, we want to train a single model for a fixed number of batches, using fixed values for the model’s hyperparameters:
+In this case, we want to train a single model for five epochs, using fixed values for the model’s hyperparameters:

 name: fashion_mnist_keras_const hyperparameters: global_batch_size: 32 dense1: 128 records_per_epoch: 50000 searcher: name: single metric: val_accuracy max_length: epochs: 5 entrypoint: model_def:FashionMNISTTrial

-For this model, we have two hyperparameters: the size of the
+For this model, we have chosen two hyperparameters: the size of the